cplaverty/KeitaiWaniKani/Pods/Charts/README.md

 #### Can't compile?

-* Please note the difference between installing a compiled framework from Cocoapods or Carthage, and copying the source code.
+* Please note the difference between installing a compiled framework from CocoaPods or Carthage, and copying the source code.
-* If you are using Realm, please also `#import <ChartsRealm/ChartsRealm.h>`
+* If you are using [Realm](https://realm.io/), please also `#import <ChartsRealm/ChartsRealm.h>`
 * If you are compiling the source code and want to use Realm, please make sure to include the code from `ChartsRealm` project.
 * Please read the **Usage** section again.
 * Search in the issues